 Adjusted pre-tax loss increased primarily due to:

-- lower net investment income associated with consolidated investment entities. - · higher corporate general operating expenses due to higher employee related costs and professional fees; and - higher interest expenses driven by debt associated with consolidated investment entities.
+- lower net investment income associated with available for sale securities and consolidated investment entities; and • - higher interest expenses driven by debt issuances in the second quarter of 2020 and debt associated with consolidated investment . entities.